-In honor of Halloween, I present to you the only legenary monster story I have thus far been able to unearth in Turkey – the Seamonster of Lake Van
+In honor of Halloween, I present to you the only legendary monster story I was able to unearth in Turkey – the monster of Lake Van

 One of my advanced students told me that people don’t like to talk about the supernatural and that may be the cause.
 This is quite different from Morocco where stories such as Aisha Kondeisha, a ghost Djinn that kills soldiers and lures men from their families are used to scare children.